Jerilderie Letter: Publication history

 Summaries of the contents of the Jerilderie Letter were published during Ned Kelly's lifetime.
 The first synopsis was published in newspapers within weeks of the Jerilderie raid, but it was not published in full until 1930.

 Jerilderie schoolteacher William Elliott read Kelly's document soon after Edwin Living returned to Jerilderie from taking it to the Bank of New South Wales in Melbourne.
 Elliott gave a synopsis of the document to Jerilderie newspaper editor Samuel Gill and Gill wired the synopsis to Melbourne.
 The Melbourne Age published the synopsis on 18 February 1879.

 On 22 February, Gill also published the synopsis in his Jerilderie Herald and Urana Gazette.
 Other newspapers also published summaries of Kelly's document soon after the Jerilderie raid.
 At the end of its synopsis published on Friday 21 February 1879, the Burra Record (South Australia) concluded:

 There is a boastful intemperate tone throughout the letter ...
 There is much in Kelly's letter unsuitable for publication, and it will consequently be withheld.

 The full text of Kelly's document (with some corrections) was first published in The Register News-Pictorial (Adelaide, SA) in 1930 as part of a serialised account of the Kelly Gang by J.M.S.
 Davies called "The Kellys Are Out!".
 Between 1 November and 16 December 1930, "The Kellys are Out!" was also published in the Melbourne Herald with the Jerilderie Letter appearing in the 27 November to 2 December instalments.
 Teacher and activist J. J. Kenneally sued Davies claiming the serials were plagiarisations of his book Inner History of the Kelly Gang, published in 1929, and Davies' solicitors were forced to pay Kenneally compensation.

-Max Brown included Kelly's letter in full in his 1948 biography of Ned called Australian Son.
-Brown was the first to call the document the 'Jerilderie Letter', which he introduced by saying: